-International Baccalaureate Diploma: Typical offer 34 points including Chemistry at HL.
-One or more additional science subjects at HL is advantageous.
-A minimum of 5 in SL English and 4 in SL Maths is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Maths at GCSE.
+International Baccalaureate Diploma: 6,5,5 at Higher Level, including Chemistry at Higher Level, with a minimum of 32 points overall.
+One or more additional science subjects at Higher Level is advantageous.
+A minimum of 5 at Standard Level English and 4 at Standard Level Maths is required for those students who do not have a minimum of grade C in English at GCSE and of grade B in Maths at GCSE.

 Learn more about international entry requirements.